Less for More: Enhanced Feedback-aligned Mixed LLMs for Molecule Caption Generation and Fine-Grained NLI Evaluation: Foundations in Alignment with RLHF

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*]

-\item \textbf{Roll-out:} Typically, a model $\pi$ is trained for auto-regressive language generation on a large generic corpus.
+\item \textbf{Model Training:} Typically, a model $\pi$ is trained for auto-regressive language generation on a large generic corpus.
 This training operates under the premise that the probability distribution of a sequence of words can be broken down into the product of conditional distributions for the next word~\cite{radford2019language}.

-\item \textbf {Evaluation:} A reference model $\pi_{\text{ref}}$ is employed to optimise $\pi$ for a downstream task.
+\item \textbf {Reward Model Training:} A reference model $\pi_{\text{ref}}$ is employed to optimise $\pi$ for a downstream task.
 Typically, the $\pi_{\text{ref}}$ model undergoes fine-tuning with an auto-regressive objective, using data pertinent to the downstream task.
 This often involves instruction tuning $\pi_{\text{ref}}$ to regulate the generated outputs.

-\item \textbf {Optimisation:} The optimisation of $\pi$ with respect to $\pi_{\text{ref}}$ operates on a triple dataset $\mathcal{D}= \{x, y_w, y_l\}$, where $x$ represents the input, and $y_w$ and $y_l$ denote preferred and dis-preferred outputs, respectively, such that $y_w \succ y_l$ for $x$.
-In~\cite{bradley1952rank}, the probability of $y_w$ being preferred over $y_l$ in pairwise comparisons can be formulated as follows:
+\item \textbf {Reinforcement Learning:} The optimisation of $\pi$ with respect to $\pi_{\text{ref}}$ operates on a triple dataset $\mathcal{D}= \{x, y_w, y_l\}$, where $x$ represents the input, and $y_w$ and $y_l$ denote preferred and dis-preferred outputs, respectively, such that $y_w \succ y_l$ for $x$.
+In the Bradley–Terry model~\cite{bradley1952rank}, the probability of $y_w$ being preferred over $y_l$ in pairwise comparisons can be formulated as follows:

 Here, $\sigma$ represents the logistic function, and $r^*$ denotes the ``true'' reward function that underlies the preferences.
 As obtaining the true reward directly from a human would be prohibitively expensive, a reward model $r_\phi$ is trained to act as a surrogate.
 This is achieved by minimising the negative log-likelihood in human preference data;